verbb/formie/docs/integrations/crm.md

 ### Step 2.
 Test Connection
 1. Save this integration.
 1. Click on the **Connect** button in the right-hand sidebar.
-1. You‘ll be redirected to Infusionsoft, where you must approve Formie to access your {name} account.
+1. You‘ll be redirected to Infusionsoft, where you must approve Formie to access your Infusionsoft account.

 ### Step 3.
 Form Setting
 1. Go to the form you want to enable this integration on.